-221. As disclosed later in the Warning Letter, the Company's response was inadequate because it did not include sufficient details about its corrective action plan.
+237. As disclosed later in the Warning Letter, the Company's response was inadequate because it did not include sufficient details about its corrective action plan.
 For example, it did not provide sufficient details regarding the procedures being implemented to prevent similar violations in the future.
 Additionally, the FDA remained concerned that electronic data collected for critical eCOAs was deleted and could not be verified, which raised concerns about the validity and integrity of the data collected during the clinical investigation of govorestat.
 Without access to the pertinent electronic data in Q-global, including associated audit trails, FDA could not verify the accuracy, consistency, and completeness of study data collected for critical eCOAs used to measure primary and secondary efficacy endpoints, and could not evaluate the extent and impact of any reported data errors and discrepancies.
 Accordingly, the FDA could not confirm whether the clinical investigation of govorestat was conducted in compliance with federal law or the study's protocol.

-- 222. The FDA communications and the Company's responses concerning the Form 483 and the Study Data Deletion were not disclosed to investors during the Class Period. - 9.
-Defendants Made Additional False and Misleading Statements in the Fall of 2024 with Knowledge of the Dosing Errors and the Study Data Deletion - a) Dr. Perfetti Made Materially False and Misleading Statements Concerning the Results of the Pediatric Study in a September 4, 2024 Presentation - 223.
-On September 4, 2024, Dr. Perfetti and Dr. Bailey presented with Barbara Burton, MD, Professor of Pediatrics, Genetics, Genomics and Metabolism at the Northwestern University Feinberg School of Medicine, at the 2024 Annual Symposium of the Society for the Study of Inborn Errors of Metabolism ("SSIEM Symposium") on "Development of Govorestat (AT-007), the First Potential Treatment for Patients with Classic Galactosemia" (the "9/4/2024 Presentation").
-A copy of the 9/4/2024 Presentation was published on Applied's website.
-Both Dr. Perfetti and Dr. Bailey had their biographies on the first few slides of the 9/4/2024 Presentation and were the authors or presenters of the slides discussed below.
+- 238. The FDA communications and the Company's responses concerning the Form 483 and the Study Data Deletion were not disclosed to investors during the Class Period. - 239.
+As alleged herein, the Form 483 was addressed to Dr. Shendelman, and Dr. Perfetti received other FDA correspondence.
+Further, Dr. Shendelman and Dr. Perfetti were the two most senior executives of Applied, persons who designed and oversaw the Pediatric Study, and persons who were involved in the preparation of the NDA.
+Therefore, there is a strong inference that they both were parties to the correspondence between Applied and the FDA in August and September 2024, or were aware of the contents of the correspondence. - 9.
+Defendants Made Additional False and Misleading Statements in the Fall of 2024 with Knowledge of the Dosing Errors and the Study Data Deletion - a) Dr. Perfetti and Applied Made Materially False and Misleading Statements Concerning the Results of the Pediatric Study in a September 4, 2024 Presentation - 240.
+On September 4, 2024, Dr. Perfetti and Dr. Bailey delivered a presentation at the 2024 Annual Symposium of the Society for the Study of Inborn Errors of Metabolism ("SSIEM Symposium") in a session chaired by Dr. Barbara Burton, Professor of Pediatrics, Genetics, Genomics, and Metabolism at the Northwestern University Feinberg School of Medicine.
+The presentation, titled "Development of Govorestat (AT-007), the First Potential Treatment for Patients with Classic Galactosemia" (the "9/4/2024 Presentation"), was publicly disseminated via Applied's website.
+The presentation deck includes detailed biographies of each participant and identifies both Dr. Perfetti and Dr. Bailey as employees of Applied, presenting on behalf of the Company.
+The agenda within the deck stated that Dr. Perfetti would present the "Galactosemia Mechanism of Disease Pathogenesis" section, or Slides 12-23.